tjklint/tjklint/README.md

 <h3 align="left">Stars</h3>

 > [!NOTE]
 > This is not a representation of my skill level or anything like that.
-It's purely just data compiled of the languages that I have used the most in public repositories on GitHub.
+It's purely just data compiled of the languages that I have used the most in <b>public</b> repositories on GitHub.

 <p align="left">
   <img height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=tjklint&layout=compact&theme=tokyonight&langs_count=20&exclude_repo=CapitalCoach" alt="tjklint" />